huggingface/datasets/CONTRIBUTING.md

 5. Develop the features on your branch.

 6. Format your code.
-Run black and isort so that your newly added files look nice with the following command:
+Run black and ruff so that your newly added files look nice with the following command:

 	```bash
 	make style